ramvittalkumar/gatednft/README.md

 The project show case how to restrict the access of your web contents to the users with your NFTs.

-This project demonstrated how you could validate if a wallet own a specific NFT on the client-side and the server-side using 3rdweb SDK.
+This project demonstrates how you could validate if a wallet own a specific NFT on the client-side and the server-side using 3rdweb SDK.

 **NFT Ownership Validation**